 How to Find Performance Counters with PowerShell

 One of the best ways to diagnose computer issues or even prevent them from happening is by monitoring performance metrics.
-For example, suppose your computer is using a lot of memory or CPU cycles, and you aren’t doing anything with it.
-In that case, that could be a good indication that your computer has a problem.
+For example, if your computer is using a lot of memory or CPU cycles without an obviously-known reason, that could be a good indication that your computer has a problem.

-Likewise, suppose you need to benchmark new applications for system performance.
-In that case, monitoring performance metrics will give you a lot of data.
+Likewise, you need to benchmark new applications for system performance.
+Monitoring performance metrics will provide a lot of data.
+In Windows, Performance Counters can help you do just that.

-Windows performance counters are usage data regarding things like processor cycles, memory, and storage disks.
+Windows performance counters are usage data regarding items such as processor cycles, memory, and storage disks.
 By measuring finite usage at any given moment, systems administrators can monitor system performance.
 That system performance data can be invaluable, yet it’s not often used.

 Here’s another example.
-Suppose that you need to deploy another network-based application in your business.
+Say you need to deploy another network-based application in your business.
 You have some capacity open on a VM running on ESXi on one of your servers.
-You aren’t sure whether that VM currently has enough hardware resources assigned to it to handle an additional application’s load.
-You could use these performance metrics to answer that question quickly.
+You aren’t sure whether that VM currently has enough hardware resources assigned to it to handle an additional application load.
+You could use performance metrics to answer that question quickly.

-There are a ton of reasons why every IT pro should be comfortable with monitoring system performance metrics.
-First, that data is beneficial and can be leveraged to fix a variety of issues.
+There are many reasons why every IT pro should be comfortable monitoring system performance metrics.
+First, that data can be leveraged to fix a number of issues.
 Best of all, IT pros don’t need to sit in front of a computer to collect this data.

 I mean, wouldn’t it be fun to build your own script that can monitor a server for high CPU or memory usage and shoot you an alert if that occurs?
 That’s taking your IT skills to the next level.